-Transportation Services consist of operation and maintenance of county-wide road and transit systems, including construction and maintenance of roads and streets to ensure safe and proper movement of traffic.

-Health & Human Services provide for the care, treatment, and control of human illness, injury, or handicap.
-The County's Human Services department provides for mental health, development disabilities, substance abuse, aging, employment training, recovery center operations and veterans' relief services for the residents of Kitsap County.
+Transportation Services consist of the operation and maintenance of countywide road and transit systems, including construction and maintenance of roads and streets to ensure safe and proper movement of traffic.
+Health & Human Services provide for the care, treatment, and control of human illness, injury, or disability.
+The County's Human Services department provides for mental health, development disabilities, substance abuse, agency on aging, employment training, recovery center operations and veterans' relief services for the residents of Kitsap County.

-Economic Environment Services includes the Department of Community Development, Community Development Block Grant program (CDBG), and HOME Entitlement program.
+Economic Environment Services includes the remainder of the Department of Community Development, Community Development Block Grant program (CDBG), and the HOME Entitlement program.